Capgemini/gov-prototype-by-prompt/docs/CONTRIBUTING.md

 - Does not break any existing functionality or tests.
 - Does not introduce any new linting or formatting errors.
 - Only adds new dependencies that are necessary and do not introduce security vulnerabilities.
-  - Dependency versions must be pinned in `package.json` to avoid breaking changes.
+  - Dependency versions must use tilde (~) ranges in `package.json` to avoid breaking changes.
 - If it includes changes to the UI (of the app or prototypes), includes use of the Axe accessibility devtools extension to check for and resolve any accessibility issues.
   - New issues that cannot be resolved should be documented in the pull request description.
 - Includes updates to the [help guides](/docs/help/) if necessary.